microsoft/fluentui/docs/react-v9/contributing/command-cheat-sheet.md

 git push // pushes things to your forked repo, not the main repo. git push upstream // pushes your branch to the main repo. git push upstream --force // force is needed after a rebase.

+lage build --to react // build v8 so intellisense works.